 Throughout the school year, the school organises several fields trips to museums, theatres, exhibitions, libraries, art galleries, historical and archaeological sites, all in connection with the school curriculum.

-French and German are the Core Foreign Language options and will always be available to our Middle School students.
-The Spanish course is open this year.
+Spanish and German are the Core Foreign Language options and will always be available to our Middle School students.

 Foreign languages are studied starting from an English base, thus consolidating grammar acquisition in both languages, and gradually the lessons are entirely taught in the target language.